PCMDI/pcmdi.github.io/staff/Xie/index.md

 B.S., 1985, Nanjing Institute of Meteorology, Nanjing, China.

 ## Professional Employment

-***Jun 2001- Present: Research Scientist, Lawrence Livermore National Laboratory (LLNL), Livermore, CA.***
+***Lawrence Livermore National Laboratory, Livermore, California, USA (1998 – present).***

+*	Staff Scientist, 2001 – present.
-*   Head of the LLNL Climate Science Section supervising ~50 climate scientists, (2022 - )
+*	Head of the Climate Science Section (supervising ~50 climate scientists), 2022 - present

-*   leader of the LLNL Cloud Processes Research and Modeling group (2013 - 2022)
+*	Leader of the Cloud Processes Research and modeling group, 2013 – 2022

-*   LLNL Climate Program Leadership Team Member (2013 - )

-*   Deputy group leader for Climate and Carbon Science group (2010 – 2013)
+*	Deputy Group Leader for the Climate and Carbon Science group, 2010 – 2013

-***Oct 1998 - May 2001: Post-doctoral researcher, Lawrence Livermore National Laboratory, Livermore, CA.***
+*	Post-doctoral researcher, 1998 –2001.

-***Aug 1993 - Oct 1998: Research Assistant, School of Marine and Atmospheric Sciences, SUNY at Stony Brook.
-Stony Brook, New York.***
+***School of Marine and Atmospheric Sciences, SUNY at Stony Brook.
+New York, USA.
+(1993 - 1998)***

-***Jul 1988 - Aug.
-1993: Research scientist/Senior Research Scientist, Numerical Weather Prediction Division, National Meteorological Center, Beijing, China.***
+*	Research Assistant, August 1993 - October 1998

+***National Meteorological Center, Beijing, China (1988 - 1993).***

-*   Technical Leader for developing the second generation of the Chinese medium-range weather forecast model
+*	Major developer and then technical leader for developing the second generation of the Chinese Medium-range Weather Forecast System, 1988-1993.
 *	Research Scientist (8/1988 - 4/1993) and Senior Research Scientist (4/1993-8/1993)

 ## Professional Experience